 - Periods can become irregular

-- Anxiety, depression, low self-esteem, shame or guilty feelings
+- You might suffer from anxiety, depression, low self-esteem, shame or guilty feelings

-- There is an increased risk of heart problems, kidney or bowel problems
+- There is an increased risk of heart problems or stomach or bowel problems

 Getting treatment for bulimia